Punch Side-wall Grinder

 © The Board of Trustees of the Science Museum

-Matrix punch side-wall grinding machine, Plant No.1887, made by The Monotype Corporation Ltd., Salford, Redhill, Surrey, England, 1953.
-Part of the equipment used in the production system for Monotype matrices.
+Matrix punch side-wall grinding machine, Plant No. 1887, made by The Monotype Corporation Ltd., Salfords, Redhill, Surrey, England, 1953.
+This machine is part of the equipment used in the production system for Monotype matrices.

-There are 82 separate processes needed to transform a designer’s drawing (of a letter, figure, punctuation, or symbol) into a piece of Monotype metal type for printing.
-A pantograph is used to trace and cut the letter from a copper pattern into a piece of steel called a punch.
-After being hardened, the punch is driven into a piece of bronze using a crank press to produce a matrix.
-The finished matrix is ready to go to the Monotype Composition Caster where molten metal is pumped through a mould against the matrix to produce a piece of type.
+There were 82 separate processes needed to transform a designer’s drawing of a letter, figure, punctuation or symbol into a piece of Monotype metal type for printing.
+A pantograph was used to trace and cut the letter from a copper pattern into a piece of steel called a punch.
+After being hardened, the punch was driven into a piece of bronze using a crank press to produce a matrix.
+The finished matrix was ready to go to the Monotype Composition Caster where molten metal was pumped through a mould against the matrix to produce a piece of type.

 Details